The Dangers in Your North Carolina Apartment

 Your next step will be to file a claim with the landlord’s liability insurance carrier, or alternatively with your own insurance company if you have purchased renters’ insurance that includes fire coverage.
 If that claim is denied, or you do not believe you are getting fair treatment from the insurance adjuster, then you may need to apply more leverage.

-Contact a Wilmington fire injury lawyer from the Speaks Law Firm by dialing 877-593-4233.
+Contact a Wilmington premises liability lawyer from the Speaks Law Firm by dialing 877-593-4233.
 Our experienced North Carolina personal injury attorneys can negotiate with the insurance adjusters to get you a fair settlement.
 We’re not afraid to take the insurance company or your landlord to court if that’s what is required to get you the compensation you deserve.

-Call today for a confidential and completely FREE conference about your case.
+Call today to schedule a confidential and free conference about your case.
 We don’t get paid a cent until you get a recovery.